Bri Folds

-Brianne Michelle Folds (born January 25, 1998) is an American professional soccer player who plays as a midfielder for Spanish club Real Betis.
+Brianne Michelle Folds (born January 25, 1998) is an American professional soccer player who last played as a midfielder for Spanish club Real Betis.

 Youth and college

 At youth level, Folds scored 173 goals with 155 assists in 4 years at Lakeland Christian High School, while she also won the US Youth National Championship with Tampa Bay Chargers.

 Folds signed for Auburn University, where she scored 24 goals and registered 25 assists in 79 matches.
 During her time at Auburn, Folds represented the United States at U23 level, most recently in April 2019.

 Club career

 After graduating college in December 2019, Folds was drafted by North Carolina Courage in the 2020 NWSL College Draft.
 She was selected 36th overall, in the fourth round.

 In June 2020, Folds signed an 18-month contract with Swedish runners-up Kopparbergs/Göteborg FC after training with the team.

+In August 2021, Folds joined Spanish club Real Betis.

+In July 2022, the North Carolina Courage signed Folds as a national team replacement player.